Hi there!

 You will be fine to be generally prepared for walking in the rain when you do the Photo Point Trail.

-Since you’ll be walking on a paved path, you won’t have much of a situation where you need to prepare for potentially hiking in the mud.
+Since you’ll be walking on a mostly paved path, you won’t have much of a situation where you need to prepare for potentially hiking in the mud.

 No matter what you’re doing (hiking or not), it’s a good idea to prepare for rain in Juneau.